V I V A L E A P

 Educare Press – Co-partner, 1996 – 2000

 As co-partner, Megan supported Educare's mission to give an unrestrained and agile voice to independent literature; emphasizing unknown authors in geography, education, and the arts.

-Mission: To conceive and implement a successful academic foundational program to bridge the gap between socialization and education for rural home-schooled girls; to provide them with a passion for learning along with an understanding of friendship and collaboration.
+As co-founder of The Front Porch School, Megan conceived and implemented a successful academic foundational program to bridge the gap between socialization and education for 11-13 year old, rural home-schooled girls, in Asheville, NC, providing them with a passion for learning, along with an understanding of friendship and collaboration.

 2004 - The Seattle Mayor’s Small business of the year award